15 Writing Prompts for Manifesting with Mercury Retrograde in 2026

 12. Brainstorm a list of actions you’ll take to start making progress toward one goal.

 13. Imagine you get to go back in time — what message do you have for your younger self?
-What about the version of you who’s just starting your business?
+What about the version of you who’s just starting your business or starting to write?

 14. What does your big business goal need from you?
 More concentration, devotion, focus, commitment?

-15. Where were you feeling fired up, mad, or passionate over the past few months?
+15. Where were you feeling fired up, excited, or passionate over the past few months?

 Intuitive Writing Tip: Be sure you’re not procrastinating with writing prompts.
 Writing prompts are launching points for writing more.